mastmelon/Focus-Alarm/README.md

 ## Installation (Developer Mode)

 1. Open Chrome → Extensions → toggle Developer mode
-2. Click "Load unpacked" and select this `NudgeMe` folder
+2. Click "Load unpacked" and select this `Focus Alarm` folder
 3. Pin the extension and click the icon to start a session

 ## Usage